PierfrancescoSoffritti/android-youtube-player/README.md

 By default the menu icon is not visible.

-The default `OnClickListener` shows the default menu.
+The default `OnClickListener` opens the default menu.

 ### YouTubePlayerMenu
 Internally the menu is represented by a `YouTubePlayerMenu`.
 You can see its contract [here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/ui/menu/YouTubePlayerMenu.java).